-Dr. Oakley will be assessing the potential impact of the plan on how the strategic investment decision making and purchasing programmes will need to be organised in the light of the migration of Trusts and CCGs to STPs and ICSs over the next 3 years in England under the aegis of the 7 NHSE/I regional groups.
-We will discuss how the major and minor capital and revenue, and PPM, budgets might be determined given the proposed developments of integrated primary care networks, and cancer and cardiac care networks within each ICS.
+Dr. Oakley will be assessing the potential impact of the UK Science Strategy on how the strategic investment decision making and purchasing programmes will need to be organised over the next 3 years in Scotland under the ægis of the Boards.
+We will discuss how the major and minor capital and revenue, and PPM budgets might be determined given the proposed developments in cancer and cardiac care.
 Our consideration will also include whether there is a need to reinvent the Regional Scientific Officer role of the 80s.

 “Data is king” – It is not enough in today’s connected heath care arena to simply test a device for the functionality it was designed to provide and confirm it fit for use.
 Once repaired, If the system is not able to maintain communication with the Trusts EPR and provide a complete digital Patient record then the device is seen as unusable.
 This presentation will explore the evolution of the simplest and most complex devices from standalone to full electronic integration.

 To understand the future, it’s not enough to look far in the future alone.
 So in this session, Gemma Milne, science and technology journalist and author will take you through the key shifts in technology and society happening now, coming very soon, as well as far ahead of us – and they are more connected than you might expect.
 From shifts in patient expectations and the rise of the experience over ownership, to upcoming changes in the way we access vital services, and interact with technology as a whole, this session will take you on a whistlestop tour of what’s to come, so you can be better at what you do today.